sinequa/SinequaForAzure/S4A_Image/README.md

 PS C:\> .\sinequa-for-azure-build-base-image.ps1 -tenantId 00000000-0000-0000-0000-000000000000 -subscriptionId 00000000-0000-0000-0000-000000000000
 ```

-This script will run these "Custom Script Extensions":
+This script runs the following custom script extensions:
 * `sinequa-az-cse-install-programs.ps1` to install Sinequa prerequisites and optional programs.
 This script can be customized.
     * Install a Custom BGInfo that displays the Sinequa ES version.
     * Install C++ Resdistribuable.